 Knollsea Church

 Knollsea Church, where Ethelberta is secretly married to Lord Mountclere, was drawn from St. Mary's Church, situated in the village of Swanage, once a mere fishing village, but now a rising watering- place.
-The most interesting portion of the town nowadays centres at the old church with its "square, unembattled tower," close to which is the mill, and several stone-built and stone-roofed cottages -- all congruous with the date when Ethelberta is imagined to have visited the little town
+The most interesting portion of the town nowadays centres at the old church with its "square, unembattled tower," close to which is the mill, and several stone-built and stone-roofed cottages -- all congruous with the date when Ethelberta is imagined to have visited the little town.

 Hardy, Thomas.
-The Hand of Ethelberta: A Comedy in Chapters.
-New York & London: Harper & Brothers, 1912.
+The Hand of Ethelberta.
+"Anniversary Edition of the Wessex Novels."
+New York & London: Harper & Brothers, 1920.
+This edition derives in part from previous editions and the photographs of 1912.

 Last modified 24 August 2002